User experience design: Research

-User experience design draws from design approaches like human-computer interaction and user-centered design, and includes elements from similar disciplines like interaction design, visual design, information architecture, user research, and others.
+User experience design draws from design approaches like human-computer interaction and user-centered design.
+It includes elements from similar disciplines like interaction design, visual design, information architecture, user research, and others.

 Another portion of the research is understanding the end-user and the purpose of the application.
 Though this might seem clear to the designer, stepping back and empathizing with the user will yield the best results.

 It helps to identify and prove or disprove assumptions, find commonalities across target audience members, and recognize their needs, goals, and mental models.

 Visual design

-Visual design, also commonly known as graphic design, user interface design, communication design, and visual communication, represents the aesthetics or look-and-feel of the front end of any user interface.
+Visual design, also commonly known as graphic design, user interface design, communication design, and visual communication, represents the aesthetics or look and feel of the front end of any user interface.
 Graphic treatment of interface elements is often perceived as the visual design.
 The purpose of visual design is to use visual elements like colors, images, and symbols to convey a message to its audience.
 Fundamentals of Gestalt psychology and visual perception give a cognitive perspective on how to create effective visual communication.

 Information architecture

 Information architecture is the art and science of structuring and organizing the information in products and services to support usability and findability.

 In the context of information architecture, information is separate from both knowledge and data, and lies nebulously between them.
 It is information about objects.
-The objects can range from websites, to software applications, to images et al. It is also concerned with metadata: terms used to describe and represent content objects such as documents, people, process, and organizations.
+The objects can range from websites, to software applications, to images et al. It is also concerned with metadata, or data used to describe and represent content objects such as documents, people, process, and organizations.
 Information architecture also encompasses how the pages and navigation are structured.